Ottawa County Agriculture

 Master Gardner Program

 Have you heard of the Master Gardner Program?
 It is a 10 week course hosted by the Extension Office.
 Class participants will meet once a week for a 4 hour class for 10 weeks.
 Upon graduation participants will become a certified Master Gardner.
-If you are interested please fill out this survey so we can get the class schedule set up and application sent out.
-If you have trouble with the form, please let us know and we can help!
-Master Gardner Survey
+If you are interested, please contact the office for more information regarding the next class or classes being held in neighboring counties.

 What is Oklahoma Cattlemen's Association?